Graph Writing # 99 - Units of electricity production by fuel source in Australia and France

 Overall, it is clearly shown that major fuel sources used in electricity production were different in Australia and France.

 First of all, there were considerably more units of electricity produced in Australia in 2000 (170 units) than 1980 (100 units).
-The majority of electricity produced in Australia for both years was from the coal but there was a higher dependency of coal in the production of electricity in 2000 than 1980 (130 out of 170 and 50% respectively).
-There was an increase of 16 units of electricity produced by hydropower from 1989 to 2008 whereas the other sources like natural gas and oil contributed less to the electricity production in 2000 than in 1980.
+The majority of electricity produced in Australia in both years was from the coal, but there was a higher dependency of coal in the production of electricity in 2000 than 1980 (130 out of 170 and half of the total respectively).
+There was an increase of 16 units of electricity produced by hydropower from 1980 to 2000 whereas the other sources like natural gas and oil contributed less to the electricity production in 2000 than in 1980.

 Turning to the fuel sources in France, it is apparent that electricity production doubled in 2000 than in 1980, which was 180 for the former and 90 for the latter.
 The most striking feature is that there was only 15 out of 90 units of electricity produced by nuclear power in 1980.
 However, it became the main fuel source of electricity production in France in 2000, which was 70%.
 Not forgetting to mention that the use of other fuel sources in the electricity production became less in 2000 than in 1980.